ahmadrezaM97/notes/notes/tech/GO/Basic Data Types.md

 }
 ```

-you can use user struct type as type of const in golang
+you can not  use user struct type as type of const in golang
 ```go
 type Example struct {
 	name string